 Student Organizations & Civic Engagement

-Members of Stevens’ student government, service organizations, 16 Greek organizations, and others consistently volunteer at a variety of local non-profit organizations, at cultural events, and with K-12 educational programs in Hoboken.
+Members of Stevens’ student government, service organizations, 16 Greek organizations, athletic teams, and others consistently volunteer at a variety of local non-profit organizations, at cultural events, and with K-12 educational and recreational programs in Hoboken.
 Learn more about student civic engagement.

 StevensTHON is a student-run organization that raises money to provide financial and emotional support for the children and families treated at Children's Specialized Hospital.
 In Spring 2016, StevensTHON hosted it's inaugural dance marathon in an effort to raise money for five miracle children.
 The event raised nearly $21,000 and surpassed the fundraising record in NJ for other first-year dance marathon events.